 RAID10 is highly scalable.
 RAID10 always scales in two (2) drive increments, starting with a minimum of four (4) drives.
-This motherboard series supports a four (4) drive RAID10 array, with no option for scalability.
-Lastly, RAID10 is a mirrored array, which means it shares the same 50% drive capacity, since all data has a 1:1 copy.
+This motherboard series supports a four (4) drive RAID10 array.
+Lastly, RAID10 is a mirrored array, which means it shares the same 50% drive capacity, as all data has a 1:1 copy.

-- Excellent Fault Tolerance - Good rebuild times

-- Vastly superior rebuild times compared to the previous 0+1 methodology of nested RAID. - Overall performance is good; comparable or slightly faster than RAID5.
+- Excellent Fault Tolerance - Good rebuild times - Vastly superior rebuild times compared to the previous 0+1 methodology of nested RAID. - Overall performance is good; comparable or slightly faster than RAID5.